csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

     - **Attribute**: A piece of data stored in an object.\
     Example: A *House* class has a spot for a color property while an house object has a color (e.g. "Green").
     - **Method**: A function that modifies an object.
 This code is part of the class, but when it runs, it modifies only a specific object and not the class.\
     Example: A *House* class with a method to change the house color.
-Using this method changes the color a single house object but doesn't change the *House* class or the color on any other house objects.
+Using this method changes the color a single house object but does not change the *House* class or the color on any other house objects.

 - Examples:
     - A Car *Class*